touchsell/rails-test/README.md

 # README

-We want to create a mini Touch & Sell Studio in Rails.
+We want to create a mini Zélit Studio in Rails.
 Each Organization will have its own URL and will be able to build a tree structure of Nodes.

 Organization represents a project/customer/application to build.